The Correct Order To Watch The G.I. Joe Movies

 Suggested additional viewing for G.I.
 Joe fans

 Those who still feel like they need more "G.I.
 Joe" in their lives are in luck.
 For one, "Transformers: Rise of the Beasts" finally made good on something that has been in the works for a long time, with the world of G.I.
 Joe crossing paths with the robots in disguise.
-If/when there is another sequel, it will be a more proper Transformers/G.I.
+When the sequel arrives with Chris Hemsworth in the lead, it will be a more proper Transformers/G.I.
 Joe crossover film.
 But "Rise of the Beasts" does enter that universe a little bit.

 Beyond that, there have been several animated films produced over the years.
 Most of these have not been highly regarded but they are easy enough to find online for those who wish to go down that rabbit hole.
 You can see a full list of the animated films below.